 .deb packaging format and tools like

-In this cheat sheet-style guide, we will cover some of the most common package management tools that system administrators use on Debian and Ubuntu systems.
+In this guide, you will learn some of the most common package management tools that system administrators use on Debian and Ubuntu systems.
 This can be used as a quick reference when you need to know how to accomplish a package management task within these systems.

 The Debian/Ubuntu ecosystem employs quite a few different package management tools in order to manage software on the system.